rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

 This is a blog post series (I hope :D), that involves all of the configurations, tools, components, pros/cons about this wonderful world of the Service Mesh.

-All of the blog post will be about Service Mesh on top of Openshift, but as you know you can deploy very easily the exact examples in Kubernetes.
+All of the blog post will be about Service Mesh on top of OpenShift, but as you know you can deploy very easily the exact examples in Kubernetes.

 So, let's start!